511V41/phone-as-salary/README.md

 ## Story

-In Japanese old web comic "Mission-chan's Great Adventure", Main character who is called "Mission-chan" obtains a black rotary dial phone as salary.
+In Japanese old web comic "Mission-chan's Great Adventure", main character who is called "Mission-chan" obtains a black rotary dial phone as salary.
 However, it can't make a call, so she can only receive calls from someone somewhere.

 This repository is developed for the purpose of reproducing that item.